 Sanctions.
 Business Associate shall have and apply appropriate sanctions against any employee, Subcontractor or agent who uses or discloses the ASRS PHI in violation of this Agreement or applicable law.

-In accordance with 45 CFR § 164.502(e)(1)(ii) and § 164.308(b)(2), if applicable, ensure that any Subcontractors that create, receive, maintain or transmit PHI on behalf of Business Associate agree to the same restrictions, conditions and requirements that apply to Business Associate with respect to such information.
+In accordance with 45 CFR § 164.502(e)(1)(ii) and § 164.308(b)(2), if applicable, ensure that any Subcontractors that create, receive, maintain or transmit PHI on behalf of Business Associate agree to the restrictions, conditions and requirements no less rigorous than those that apply to Business Associate with respect to such information.

 Make available PHI in a Designated Record Set to the ASRS as necessary to satisfy the ASRS’ obligations under 45 CFR § 164.524.